 Social Media, Web Content, and Digital Displays

 - Example 1: Photo of a person.
-“Sharon Johnston stands, smiling, in front of her research poster at the 2019 CURL Fall Exhibition.
-She has long blonde hair and a scarf.
+“Sharon Johnston smiles while standing in front of her research poster at the 2019 CURL Fall Exhibition.
+She has long hair and a stylish infinity scarf.
 Other research posters are in the background and the room is full of visitors.”

 - Include captions or subtitles with videos to help people who are deaf, hard-of-hearing, or who have auditory processing difficulties follow along.